Mindo-Joseph/CalculatorProject/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Live version
+The live version of this project can be found [here](https://immense-refuge-69310.herokuapp.com/)

 ## Getting Started
 Clone this repository into your PC and then navigate into the directory where you cloned it into.